Table of Contents

 How do 3D ICs help in Semiconductor industry?

 3D integration promises to further increase integration density, beyond Moore’s Law and offers the potential to significantly reduce interconnect delays and improve system performance.
 Furthermore, the shortened wire length especially that of the clock net, also lessens the power consumption of circuits.
-3D integration also provides a flexible way to carry out the heterogeneous system-on-chip (SoC) design by integrating disparate technologies, such as memory and logic circuits, radio frequency (RF) and mixed-signal components, optoelectronic devices, etc., onto different dies of a 3D integrated circuit (IC)
+3D integration also provides a flexible way to carry out the heterogeneous system-on-chip (SoC) design by integrating disparate technologies, such as memory and logic circuits, radio frequency (RF) and mixed-signal components, optoelectronic devices, etc., onto different dies of a 3D integrated circuit (IC).

 Factors that need to be considered for 3D ICs